kids-first/kf-lib-data-ingest/docs/source/tutorial/extract.rst

 We will step through how to write an extract configuration file for one of the source data files and then you should be able to write the configs for the rest of them.

+You may download/copy
-You can copy this file from <> into your ingest package's data directory and implement the extract config as you step through the tutorial.
+`this file from here <https://raw.githubusercontent.com/kids-first/kf-lib-data-ingest/update-tutorial/docs/data/family_and_phenotype.tsv>`_ into your ingest package's data directory and implement the extract config as you step through the tutorial.

 Here's a example source data file:
 ----------------------------------